TommyNeeld/ev-simulator/README.md

 ## Analysis

-See `NOTES.md` for notes on the analysis and the `notebooks` directory for exploration.
+See `NOTES.md` for notes on the analysis and the `notebooks` directory for messy exploration bits and bobs.